Linear Optimal Partial Transport Embedding: Applications

 In Figure \ref{fig: wall clock time} we report wall clock times of OPT vs LOPT for $\lambda =5$.
 We use linear programming \cite{karmarkar1984new} to solve each OPT problem with a cost of $\mathcal{O}(N^3\text{log}(N))$ each.
 Thus, computing the OPT distance pair-wisely for $\{\mu^i\}_{i=1}^K$ requires $\mathcal{O}(K^2 N^3\text{log}(N))$.
 In contrast, to compute $LOPT$, we only need to solve $K$ optimal partial transport problems for the embeddings (see \eqref{eq: lopt embedding general} or \eqref{eq: lopt embedding discrete}).
 Computing LOPT discrepancies after the embeddings is linear.
 Thus, the total computational cost is $\mathcal{O}(K N^3\text{log}(N)+K^2N)$.
 The experiment was conducted on a Linux computer with AMD EPYC 7702P CPU with 64 cores and 256GB DDR4 RAM.

 \textbf{Point Cloud Interpolation: } We test OT geodesic, LOT geodesic, OPT interpolation, and LOPT interpolation on the \hyperlink{https://www.kaggle.com/datasets/cristiangarcia/pointcloudmnist2d}{point cloud MNIST} dataset.
 We compute different transport curves between point sets of the digits $0$ and $9$.
 Each digit is a weighted point set $\{x_n^j,p_n^j\}_{n=1}^{N_j}$, $j=1,2$, that we consider as a discrete measure of the form $\mu^j =\sum_{n=1}^{N_j}p_n^j\delta_{x^j_n}+1/N_j\sum_{m=1}^{\eta N_j}\delta_{y_m^j}$, where the first sum corresponds to the clean data normalized to have total mass 1, and the second sum is constructed with samples from a uniform distribution acting as noise with total mass $\eta$.
-For OPT and LOPT, we use the distributions $\mu^j$ without re-normalization, while for OT and LOT, we re-normalize them.
-The reference in LOT and LOPT is taken as the OT barycenter of a sample of the digits 0, 1, and 9 not including the ones used for interpolation, and normalized to have unit total mass.
-We test for $\eta=0,0.5,0.75$, and the results for $\eta=0.5$ are shown in Figure \ref{fig: geodesic1}.
+For HK, OPT, LHK and LOPT, we use the distributions $\mu^j$ without re-normalization, while for OT and LOT, we re-normalize them.
+The reference in LOT, LHK and LOPT is taken as the OT barycenter of a sample of the digits 0, 1, and 9 not including the ones used for interpolation, and normalized to have unit total mass.
+We test for $\eta=0,0.5,0.75$ (see Figure \ref{fig: interpolation_09_01} in the Appendix \ref{sec: appendix app}).
+The results for $\eta=0.5$ are shown in Figure \ref{fig: geodesic1}.
 We can see that OT and LOT do not eliminate noise points.
-OPT still retains much of the noise because interpolation is essentially between $\mu^1$ and $\hat\mu^2$ (with respect to $\mu^1$).
+HK, OPT still retains much of the noise because interpolation is essentially between $\mu^1$ and $\hat\mu^2$ (with respect to $\mu^1$).
 So $\mu^1$ acts as a reference that still has a lot of noise.
-In LOPT, by selecting the same reference as LOT we see that the noise significantly decreases.
+In LHK, LOPT, by selecting the same reference as LOT we see that the noise significantly decreases.
+In the HK and LHK cases, we notice not only how the masses vary, but also how their relative positions change obtaining a very different configuration at the end of the interpolation.
+OPT and LOPT instead returns a more natural interpolation because of the mass preservation of the transported portion and the decoupling between transport and destruction/creation of mass.